This is the Best Broccoli Casserole Recipe I’ve Ever Had

 a serving spoon scooping broccoli casserole out of the casserole dish

-Homemade cream of mushroom soup: Pour the milk into a medium to small saucepan with the cornstarch and whisk to dissolve it.
+Step 1.
+Make the homemade cream of mushroom soup: Pour the milk into a medium to small saucepan with the cornstarch and whisk to dissolve it.
 Turn the stove to medium heat and add the butter, chicken bouillon, and seasoning until the butter melts.
 Turn the heat up to medium-high and gently boil the mixture for 1 minute, until thickened.

-Creamy cheese sauce: Turn the heat down and stir in the cream cheese and cheddar cheese until it’s melted.
+Step 2: Stir in the cheese.
+Turn the heat down and stir in the cream cheese and cheddar cheese until it’s melted.

 two images showing how to make homemade cream of mushrooom soup then a cheese sauce whisked into it